Skip to content

 Easy Blueberry Jam Recipe

-This easy blueberry jam recipe is a simple homemade jam made with fresh blueberries, sugar, lemon juice and no added pectin.
-It’s a favorite summer treat that is bursting with blueberry flavor!
+Easy blueberry jam made with fresh blueberries, sugar, lemon juice and no pectin.
+This simple homemade jam is bursting with blueberry flavor and perfect for summer!

 This post may contain affiliate links.
 Read disclosure policy.